icebaker/nano-bots-spec/docs/README.md

 Adapters are simple and small pieces of code that can manipulate inputs and outputs.
 Implementations should support two languages for adapters: [Lua](https://www.lua.org/about.html) and [Fennel](https://fennel-lang.org).

-Both languages are simple, extremely lightweight, and fast.
-They are widely available and supported by multiple platforms and operating systems, and can be easily embedded into any programming language.
+These languages were chosen for their proven portability, widespread availability, lightweight nature, and ease of embedding.
+They are small, simple, fast, and support multiple platforms across various operating systems.
+Additionally, they can be seamlessly integrated into numerous other programming languages.

 ```yaml
 ---